Books

 When my brother died, very suddenly, I had to clear out his house.
 I had to sift through box after box of letters, papers, photos and belongings, not just of Tom’s, but of our parents and our older sister, Caroline.

-Here are some advance quotes:
+Here are some reviews and responses:

 “This is a profound and beautiful memoir.
-Anyone who reads it will go on an extraordinary journey – you will learn about a remarkable individual, and also about our shared humanity.”
+Anyone who reads it will go on an extraordinary journey – you will learn about a remarkable individual, and also about our shared humanity.’
 Johann Hari, author of Lost Connections